 Here are some tips from Harvard Business Publishing that I have found particularly useful.
 You can sign up if you wish at http://harvardbusiness.org/

-Before You Call It “New and Improved,” Be Sure It Really Is
+“New and Improved?”
+Be Sure It Really Is

 Companies love to introduce “new and improved” products.
 Yet, all too often these new innovations are useful to the company but not the customers they aim to serve.
 For example, a self check-out lane may help a company reduce the number of cashiers it needs, but may be a hassle for customers who are baffled by the new machines.
 Before you roll out a new service, feature, or product under the “new and improved” moniker, be sure to understand whether it is something customers want.
 Evaluate new innovations through the lens of the market – not just the lens of your organisation.

 Leaders need to be on the lookout for what today’s quickly changing business landscape means to them and their organisations.
 Here are three questions to help you face the challenge of change:

 1. Do you see opportunities others don’t?
 Change breeds opportunity.
 Don’t out-compete your rivals; reinvent the rules of the game by finding new opportunities first.

 2. Can your customers live without you?
 Customers’ options constantly evolve.
 If your products and services aren’t indispensable, customers are likely to move on.

 3. Are you learning as fast as the world is changing?
 As a leader, you can’t afford to stop learning.
 Seek out ways to evolve and be humble enough to know you don’t always have the answer.